 The Estonian state manages financial matters with its own citizens mainly through e-channels.
 State benefits and subsidies and pensions are mainly paid directly to bank accounts.
 Everyday banking has moved onto the internet and people go to their local bank office much less often.
 It has been possible for some time now to get a new bank card or apply for a loan without moving away from the computer at home.
 Since 2017 it has even been possible to open a bank account using a video link and without actually going into the bank office.

 One important initiative by the state has been to transition away from expensive and time-consuming paper and PDF invoices to e-invoices.
 The Estonian state is quite advanced in this because the public sector refuses to accept anything that is not an e-invoice.
 Anybody can order e-invoice standing orders to make regular payments and save themselves having to remember payment deadlines each month and avoid their inbox being full of payment reminders.

 Contactless bank cards started to be issued in Estonia in 2016.
-At first they could be used for payments of up to 10 euros, but now payments of up to 25 euros can be made without inserting a card into the PIN payment terminal.
-The limit for contactless payments is the same in most European countries, though it is smaller or even larger in a few, like Finland and Germany, where it is 50 euros.
+At first they could be used for payments of up to 10 euros, but now payments of up to 50 euros can be made without inserting a card into the PIN payment terminal.
 Larger payments even than that can be made without entering a PIN by using smart devices like watches or telephones.

 The first Estonian banks joined the instant payment system in 2018.
 By now it seems perfectly natural for transfers to be made between different banks within seconds, day or night, every day of the year.
 For the clients of banks that have joined the instant payment system, this means that whether the payment is within a bank or between banks no longer makes any difference to the speed that the money is transferred at.
 The banks cannot rest on their laurels though, because solutions based on instant payments are already being developed that will add further options for payment on top of cards and cash.